thedoggybrad/chat/README.md

 •Limitations: <br>
 ✓No Feelings/Expressions<br>
 ✓Limited understanding of greetings and expressions (you might need to put "!" to be recognized as an expression or greeting<br>
-✓Cannot remember previous conversation (due to use of API and use of browser cache instead of accounts/database)
+✓Cannot remember previous conversation (due to use of API and use of browser cache instead of accounts/database)<br>
+✓More often, it continues your phrase.
+So better to complete your statement for the AI to understand you.

 ## Copyright
 ©TheDoggyBrad.
 All Rights Reserved.